ace-lab/pl-ucb-csxxx/elements/pl-faded-parsons/GeneratorREADME.md

 ...
 ```
 The `setup_code` region is required to determine that this is not code to be given to the student.
-They will have no visibility of this code, but its name will be availiable to them.
+They will have no visibility of this code, but its name will be available to them.

 This code will be parsed and the type information and documentation extracted.
-They will be used as help text in prairielearn and displayed in the prompt.
+They will be used as help text in PrairieLearn and displayed in the prompt.
 It cannot contain blanks.

 The rest of the file proceeds in the usual way: